ryan-di/reading-redux-source-code/Part 2 – createStore.md

 ### Related Types

 The first step that I took, after learning more about generics and function overloading in TypeScript, was to look up the type definitions of all the types that appeared in the overwhelming looking signature.
 I was in particular very interested in the definition of `Store`.
-In VS Code for mac, we can go to the definitions by holding the command key and click on the function, class, type.
+In VS Code for mac, we can go to the definitions by holding the "option" key and click on the function, class, type.
 It should be very similar for Windows users.

 Here are some of the more relevant ones (I've decided to ignore `StoreEnhancer` for now).